JWST Spectroscopy of SN Ia 2022aaiq and 2024gy: Evidence for Enhanced Central Stable Ni Abundance and a Deflagration-to-Detonation Transition: Observations

 In this work we do not analyze the light curves in detail.
 We use them to estimate distance and extinction for dereddening and calibrating the spectra used to measure stable Ni luminosities in \autoref{sec:ni_masses}.
 We estimate the distance to SN\,2024gy using \texttt{BayeSN}, a hierarchical Bayesian SN Ia light-curve model \citep{mandel_hierarchical_2022, Grayling2024}.
 We favor using \texttt{BayeSN} because SN\,2024gy is located near the center of NGC~4216 and it explicitly models host-galaxy dust extinction separately from intrinsic SN spectral energy distribution (SED) variations, unlike alternatives like SALT2 \citep{guy_salt2_2007}.

-Using the BayeSN model trained by \cite{ward_bayesn_2023}, and assuming a uniform prior on $R_V$ with the bounds [1, 5], fitting the light curve of SN\,2024gy yields a distance modulus to NGC~4216 of $\mu = 31.49 \pm 0.11$ mag, which corresponds to a distance of $19.9 \pm 1.0$ Mpc that we adopt for our analysis of SN\,2024gy.
-This distance agrees within the uncertainties with measurements from \cite{Li2025}.
-The \texttt{BayeSN} fit to SN\,2024gy results in a host-galaxy extinction of $A_V = 0.38\pm 0.06$~mag (with $R_V = 1.13 \pm 0.19$) and a time of $B$-band maximum light of MJD $= 60329.19\pm 0.05$ corresponding to 20 January 2024 (\autoref{sec:bayesn}).
+Using the BayeSN model trained by \cite{ward_bayesn_2023}, fitting the light curve of SN\,2024gy yields a distance modulus to NGC~4216 of $\mu = 31.18 \pm 0.11$ mag, which corresponds to a distance of $17.2 \pm 0.9$ Mpc that we adopt for our analysis of SN\,2024gy.
+This distance agrees within the uncertainties with measurements from \cite{Li2026}.
+The \texttt{BayeSN} fit to SN\,2024gy results in a host-galaxy extinction of $A_V = 0.72\pm 0.06$~mag (with $R_V = 2.55 \pm 0.10$) and a time of $B$-band maximum light of MJD $= 60329.19\pm 0.05$ corresponding to 20 January 2024 (\autoref{sec:bayesn}).